idleberg/loadenv-cli/README.md

 ## Usage 🚀

-> [!TIP]
+> [!NOTE]
-> It's recommended to get familiar with Vite's concept of [Environment Variables and Modes](https://vite.dev/guide/env-and-mode.html) before using the CLI.
+> Understanding Vite's concept of [Environment Variables and Modes](https://vite.dev/guide/env-and-mode.html) is expected before you read on.

 **Example**